Find Affordable College Courses

 Civil Engineering Tech majors at Murray State take out an average of $23,729 in student loans while working on their Bachelor's Degree.

-You’ll join some of the best and brightest minds around you if you attend New England Institute of Technology.
-The school came in at #5 on this year’s Best Civil Engineering Bachelor’s Degree Schools list.
+Out of the 14 schools in the United States that were part of this year’s ranking, New England Institute of Technology landed the # 5 spot on the list.
 New England Tech is a small private not-for-profit school located in the suburb of East Greenwich.

-SUNY Polytechnic Institute did quite well in this year’s ranking of the best places for civil engineering technology students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, SUNY Polytechnic Institute did quite well on this year’s best schools for civil engineering technology students working on their bachelor’s degree.
 Located in the midsize suburb of Utica, SUNY Poly is a public school with a small student population.

 Civil Engineering Tech majors at SUNY Poly take out an average of $23,677 in student loans while working on their Bachelor's Degree.

-Read full report on Civil Engineering Technology at SUNY Polytechnic Institute
+Full Civil Engineering Technology at SUNY Polytechnic Institute Report

-With a ranking of #7, Oklahoma State University Institute of Technology did quite well on this year’s best schools for civil engineering technology students working on their bachelor’s degree.
-Located in the town of Okmulgee, OSU Institute of Technology is a public school with a small student population.
+Oklahoma State University Institute of Technology came in at #7 in this year’s edition of the Best Civil Engineering Bachelor’s Degree Schools ranking.
+Located in the distant town of Okmulgee, OSU Institute of Technology is a public school with a small student population.

-With a ranking of #8, Metropolitan State University of Denver did quite well on this year’s best schools for civil engineering technology students working on their bachelor’s degree.
-MSU Denver is a large public school located in the large city of Denver.
+Metropolitan State University of Denver came in at #8 in this year’s edition of the Best Civil Engineering Bachelor’s Degree Schools ranking.
+MSU Denver is a fairly large public school located in the city of Denver.

 While working on their Bachelor's Degree, civil engineering tech majors at MSU Denver accumulate an average of around $30,723 in student debt.